American Field Service--Summer of '62--The Philippines

 Elizabeth Cockerham Nicholson

-Click here to view group photos from Manila and Legaspi.
+group photos from Manila and Legaspi

-Shortly efore she died of cancer in 2007, Gerry Hyatt (Bergestrom) sent a wonderful collection of photos.
-Gerry lived in Port Townsend, WA.
-She taught music, directed her church choir and sang soprano.
+Shortly before she died of cancer in 2007, Gerry Hyatt (Bergestrom) sent a wonderful collection of photos.

-Click here to view photos of Gerry in her host town.
+photos of Gerry in her host town